 Market risk is the risk of loss arising from adverse changes in market rates and prices, such as interest rates, foreign currency exchange rates and commodity prices.
-Our primary exposures to market risk are from changes in interest rates, changes in equity prices and changes in asset values of investments that fund our pension plan.
+Our primary exposures to market risk are from changes in interest rates, natural gas prices and equity prices and changes in asset values of investments that fund our pension plan.